ichidao/ichi-vaults-sdk/README.md

 | days   | number | undefined | false |

 <br/>

+> **Note:** This function may take several seconds to execute as it processes historical data.
+It is best suited for report generation and batched backend processes rather than user-facing interfaces where immediate responses are expected.
+For real-time UI updates, consider using [`getFeeAprs()`](#20-getfeeaprs) instead.

 The getFeesCollected() function returns the number of fees collected for the specified number of days.
 If the 'days' parameter is not included, it returns the number of fees collected since the vault's inception.

 ```typescript